electricimp/AzureIoTHub/examples/README.md

 7. Click **Build and Force Restart**.

-8. Check from the logs in the IDE that messages sendings are successful.
+8. Check from the logs in the IDE that messages sendings are successful:

 ![SendMessagesLogs](./example_imgs/SendMessagesLogs.png)

-9. [Send some message to the device](TODO) and check it in the logs.
+9. [Send some message to the device](TODO) and check it in the logs:

 ![ReceiveMessagesLogs](./example_imgs/ReceiveMessagesLogs.png)